 The hip joint is formed where the rounded head of the thighbone (femur) joins the pelvic bone.
 The joint is covered with tissue and powered by large muscles.
-When all of the parts listed below are healthy, a hip should move easily and without pain.
+When all of the parts listed below are healthy, a hip should move easily: